 In addition to his UK experience John also has wide international experience as a result of his keynotes, conference inputs and involvement in European research and development projects.

-He is firmly committed to continuing to widen and deepen access and participation in education and training, particularly higher education in all its diverse forms; and to help break down some of the barriers faced by many potential learners so that these young people and adults can grasp their life chances and fully maximise their potential.
+A long commitment and experience in access, widening participation and student success with all age groups; a background in the national careers service, further education leading student services and adult guidance services and networks underpins his commitment to work to widen and deepen access and participation in education and training, particularly higher education in its diverse forms.
+His goal to contribute to the breaking down of the barriers still faced by many young and adult learners so that they grasp their life chances and fully maximise their potential.

 Professor Liz Thomas is the Higher Education Institutions adviser for Action on Access.
 Liz is currently Director and Chair of the Widening Participation Research Centre at Edge Hill University and Senior Adviser for Widening Participation at the Higher Education Academy.